Python Service Overview#

 pass

-No inheritance required - just implement the method!
+No inheritance required - just implement the method signature!

 Register through the Osprey registry: